Serving Disabled Patrons

 THIS COURSE CONSISTS OF 7 ON-DEMAND MODULES:Module 1: Foundations of Accessibility and Neuro-inclusivity This foundational module introduces accessibility and the history of people with disabilities in the United States.
 You’ll review key federal legislation and policies that guide public library compliance, explore disability-related language and models of disability, and learn essential concepts related to disability justice and neuro-inclusion.
 You’ll also discover data tools that support advocacy, funding, and service planning, while reflecting on personal experiences with disability and ableism to build stronger accessibility awareness.
 Module 2: Serving and Supporting Communication Differences This module explores the wide range of communication differences and how libraries can support patrons with diverse communication needs.
 You’ll learn about Augmentative and Alternative Communication (AAC), plain language practices, and strategies to improve accessibility across websites, marketing materials, and everyday interactions.
 By the end of the module, you’ll feel more confident communicating across platforms, formats, and modalities.
 Module 3: Serving and Supporting Physical Disabilities Focusing on mobility and physical disabilities, this module examines how libraries can improve physical spaces and services to be more welcoming and accessible.
 You’ll learn the difference between compliance, accessibility, and universal design, explore assistive technologies, and review best practices for respectful customer service.
 The module also addresses Requests for Accommodations and strategies for improving library facilities and policies.
 Module 4: Serving and Supporting Deaf and Hard of Hearing Patrons This module introduces Deaf culture and inclusive service strategies for patrons who are Deaf or Hard of Hearing.
 You’ll learn best practices for one-on-one interactions, accessible collections, technology, and equipment, as well as how hearing dogs and service animals support equitable access.
 The module emphasizes legal, respectful, and inclusive service approaches in public libraries.
 Module 5: Serving and Supporting Intellectual Disabilities Centered on dignity, choice, and independence, this module explores person-centered design and the Olmstead Act as they apply to public libraries.
 You’ll examine inclusive programming, volunteer and job opportunities, policy considerations for vulnerable adults, and strategies for supporting inclusive summer reading programs.
 The module also covers relationship-building, boundaries, and peer-to-peer support.
 Module 6: Serving Patrons with Mental Illness and Supporting Mental Health This module addresses mental health as an “invisible disability” under the Americans with Disabilities Act.
 You’ll learn about common diagnoses, stigma reduction, trauma-informed service approaches, and community partnerships.
 Explore library-based supports such as calming spaces, social narratives, and mental health initiatives designed to promote safe and positive patron interactions.
 Module 7: Serving and Supporting Neurodivergent Patrons The final module expands disability frameworks through the lens of neurodiversity.
 You’ll explore neurodivergent identities such as Autism, ADHD, Dyslexia, and sensory processing differences, and learn practical strategies for adapting communication and library environments.
 By the end of the module, you’ll be prepared to advocate for greater accessibility and neuro-inclusion in your library.
 Renee Grassi, Accessibility Consultant and Librarian

-ALL THE DETAILSWhen libraries talk about accessibility, staff are often given the big-picture message without enough help applying it in actual service situations.
-This course is built to close that gap.
+When libraries talk about accessibility, staff are often given the big-picture message without enough help applying it in actual service situations.
+Led by an accessibility consultant and librarian with lived experience navigating these interactions from both sides, this course is built to close that gap.
 It focuses on the everyday interactions where accessibility either becomes real or quietly breaks down, and it gives public library staff more concrete ways to respond.
 Across seven self-paced modules, you will explore the foundations of accessibility and neuro-inclusivity in libraries and then move into more specific service situations involving communication differences, physical disabilities, Deaf and hard of hearing patrons, intellectual disabilities, mental health conditions, and neurodivergence.
 The goal is not just to talk about inclusion in the abstract.
 It is to help staff make the library easier to use, easier to navigate, and more welcoming in ways patrons can actually feel.

 SESSIONS AND PRICINGEarly bird pricing ends one month before the session deadline.
 Course materials become available on the registration deadline date.